-The testing has a standard XRF set-up, shown in Figure 1.
-Moxtek's 50kV, 4 Watt Ultra-Lite x-ray source with a tungsten anode and a 250μm beryllium window.
-The source was set at 50kV and at 15 or 20μA.
-The sourceto-sample distance is 25mm, with a 70μm copper filter in front of the source.
-The sample-to-detector distance is 25mm for each detector.
-Both XPIN detectors have a 25μm thick beryllium window and SDD has a 12μm beryllium window.
+This testing has a standard XRF set-up, shown in Figure 1.
+Moxtek's 50kV, 4 Watt Ultra-Lite x-ray source with a tungsten anode were used for this test.
+The source was set at 50kV with an emission current between 15 and 20 μ A. The source-to-sample distance is 25mm, and there is a 70 μ m copper filter in front of the source.
+Each detector has a sample-to-detector distance of 25mm.
 The signal from the detector was processed by Moxtek's MXDPP-50.
-The x-ray source and the detectors have an aluminum sleeved brass collimator on them.
+The x-ray source and the detectors tested have an aluminum sleeved brass collimator on them.
 The collimator is 11mm long with a diameter of 3.8mm.
 The aluminum sleeve is necessary to eliminate the stray XRF signal from the brass, insuring the XRF signal is coming exclusively from the sample.